SMILEY4/strategy-game/documentation/markdown/technical/api.md

                   "terrainType": "String - the type of the terrain", "owner?": {
-                      "countryId": "String - the id of the country owning this tile",
+                      "countryId": "String - the id of the country owning this tile", "provinceId": "String - the id of the province owning this tile "

-                      "cityId": "String - the id of the city this tile belongs to", }
+                      "cityId": "String|null - the id of the city this tile belongs to", }
               },
               "dataTier2?": {
               	"influences": [
                       {
-                          "countryId": "String - the id of the country or '?'", "value": "Double - the total amount of influence of the  country on the tile", "sources": [
+                          "countryId": "String - the id of the country or '?'", "provinceId": "String - the id of the province or '?'", "cityId": "String - the id of the city or  '?'", "value": "Double - the total amount of influence of the  country on the tile", }
-                              {
-                                  "cityId": "String - the id of the city",

-                                  "value": "Double - the amount of influence of the  city on the tile", }
-                          ]
-                      }
                   ],
                   "content": [